Picking the right salon management software is crucial.

 Mangomint offers strong support for managing your client data.
 Access information about the client on the Clients tab or directly from the appointment on your calendar.

-Here you get a full view of client history on an, as you would expect from Mangomint, a nicely designed timeline where you can make notes or upload files directly to the client.
+Here you get a full view of client history on a nicely designed timeline, as you would expect from Mangomint, where you can make notes or upload files directly to the client.

 GlossGenius Client Data Management